By: Team AY1920S2-CS2103T-F10-4 Since: Jan 2020 Licence: MIT

 such as assignments, homework, term tests, and exams.

-Cons: Strong data coupling with the Module
+Cons: Strong data coupling with the Module class, as the Task data

-must be shared with the Modules
+must be shared with the Modules.

 Alternative 1 is chosen for more straightforward implementation, and to reduce coupling

-between Task
+between Task and Module.

 -